PlumeriaStars/PersonalContactsProgram/README.md

 - [x] Write current Contacts into a file
 - [x] Read stored Contacts from a file
 - [x] Set up GUI

+_This project is licensed under the Apache 2.0 license.
+This project relies on the specific library modules jackson-jr-objects and jackson-jr-annotation-support which are also under the Apache 2.0 license.
+While these libraries are not included in this repository, they are required for the program to work and are included in the uber-jar release.
+These libraries are used without any modification and are only used to help the program store, save, and load contact information._